 * Author Interview: 'Motivated: Designing Math Classrooms Where Students Want to Join In'

 IIana Horn answers a few questions about her book.

 Cathy L. Seeley, Mary Mueller, Daniel R. Venables, Nancy Villalta, Erik M. Francis, and Rik Rowe discuss the challenges facing math teachers and the best ways to respond to them.

 Makeda Brome, Pia Hansen, Linda Gojak, Marian Small, Kenneth Baum, and David Krulwich share their thoughts on the biggest challenges facing math teachers.

 Wendy Jennings, Yvelyne Germain-McCarthy, Billy Bender, Derek Cabrera, and Ed Thomas contribute their thoughts on differentiated algebra instruction.

 Leslie Texas, Tammy Jones, and Denise Flick share their thoughts on math instruction, as do a number of readers.

-Anne Collins, Sue O'Connell, Alexandra Mattis, and José Luis Vilson share their thoughts and suggestions about teaching Math in Part One of a two-part series.
+Anne Collins, Sue O'Connell, Alexandra Mattis, and José Luis Vilson share their thoughts and suggestions about teaching math in Part One of a two-part series.

 Math educators José Vilson, Shawn Cornally, and Dan Meyer contribute their responses.

-Bob Peterson and Eric Gutstein offer an excerpt from their book, Rethinking Mathematics, Gary Rubinstein contributes an excerpt from his book, Beyond Survival.
+Bob Peterson and Eric Gutstein offer an excerpt from their book, Rethinking Mathematics, and Gary Rubinstein contributes an excerpt from his book, Beyond Survival.